 Enterprise

-What Is Enterprise?
+What Is an Enterprise?

 An enterprise is a large-scale business organization or project, typically characterized by complex operations, multiple departments, and significant resources, often used to distinguish large corporations from small and medium-sized businesses (SMBs).